All Episodes

 That's about right.

-There are plenty of other places on the internet that you can be totally anonymous and say
+There are plenty of other places on the internet that you can be totally anonymous and say whatever you want.

-There is the Usenet system that you can post anything you want.
+There's the Usenet system that you can post anything you want.

-So what we are trying to do is establish a separate section on the webpage that and not
+So what we're trying to do is establish a separate section on the web page that not be afraid of getting attacked or having bad language on the bulletin board.

 Pretty much.

-And I tell him that's correct.
+And I tell them, that's correct.

 That's right.

-There is some filtering that goes on and so it's just, you know, it's just simply mind your manners and you're welcome.
+And so it's just, you know, it's just simply mind your manners and you're welcome.

 That's all.